 Focus, focus, focus.
 Develop a focal point for your outdoor living area.
 You want the attention to be on one main element, but surrounded by other complementary sub-elements.

 Make sure your hardscape flows well.
 Don’t add items that appear unnatural or out of place in your layout.

 Be certain hardscape items you add are proportionate to the space available and your surroundings.
 For example, don’t use large rocks in a small yard – they’ll stick out like a store thumb.

 Do leave some grassy areas if you have pets or children to consider.
 These areas are important to them for play time or just to simply relax in the warm sun.

 Add variety, but add it tastefully.
 You don’t want a hodge-podge of colors and textures.
-Choose a two or three color-theme with a few one textured pieced thrown in to compliment the overall look.
+Choose a two or three color-theme with a few one textured pieces thrown in to complement the overall look.